 - Expense risk: During the valuation of the policy liabilities, various assumptions are made regarding the level of future Society costs, the levels of new business generated and lapse rates.
 There is therefore a risk that future expenses will exceed these allowances that the levels of new business will not achieve targets and that lapse rates will be higher than anticipated.
-In order to mitigate these risks, the Society regularly reviews these areas against budgets and is constantly reviewing its procedures with a view to achieving efficiency savings and reducing overall costs. - Coronavirus: Covid-19 has been identified as a risk and the primary focus of the Committee of Management is to ensure the safety of its members and employees and to monitor the impact that the pandemic is having on the business, membership and employees.
-In accordance with the government "stay at home" message the Society temporarily suspended the home collection service, although a significant proportion of the policy-holders had been successfully transferred to electronic payment methods prior to this taking effect.
-In addition, the Society was able to successfully transfer a significant proportion of the back-office function to remote working which has enabled a high level of service to be maintained.
-As the seriousness of the pandemic increased and in response to the falling equity market in order to protect solvency and liquidity the Society, working closely with its professional advisers, has taken a prudent course of action and has sold its equity holdings and has suspended reversionary bonuses.
-The effect of the economic recession that may result is uncertain and this may impact upon the ability of members to afford their premiums and result in an increased level of claims in the short term.
+In order to mitigate these risks, the Society regularly reviews these areas against budgets and is constantly reviewing its procedures with a view to achieving efficiency savings and reducing overall costs. - Coronavirus: Covid-19 has been identified as a continuing risk and the primary focus of the Committee of Management is to ensure the safety of its members and employees and to monitor the impact that the pandemic is having on the business, membership and employees.
+The Society has adapted well to the operational challenges of covid-19 with the introduction of remote working and increased electronic communication.
+The on-going impact on the economy is uncertain and may impact upon the ability of members to afford their premiums and result in an increased level of claims in the short term.
 The Committee of Management, with the assistance of the Appropriate Actuary, has reviewed the potential effect of an increased level of claims and does not believe that the impact will cast any significant doubt upon the ability of the Society to meet its regulatory capital requirements or to continue as a going concern.
-The Committee of Management will continue to monitor the impact of the coronavirus on the business as the pandemic continues.
+The Committee of Management will continue to monitor the impact of the coronavirus on the business as the pandemic continues. - Climate change: The Committee of Management recognizes that although the Society is small and operates from one office it must play its part in tackling climate change.
+At this stage it is not considered that the risks associated with climate change are expected to have a material impact on the Society.
+The Committee of Management will work with its professional advisors to understand the risks of climate change and will monitor these through the Society's governance structure.